Hawking Mass Monotonicity for Initial Data Sets: Introduction

 \section{Introduction}

 In the pioneering work \cite{HuiskenIlmanen} G.~Huisken and T.~Ilmanen proved the Riemannian Penrose inequality for connected horizons.
 Their proof relies on the monotonicity of the Hawking mass under inverse mean curvature flow (IMCF) which has been first discovered by R.~Geroch, P.~Jang and R.~Wald in \cite{Geroch, JangWald}.
 Due to IMCF's crucial role, it has been of great interest to generalize IMCF to the spacetime ($k\ne0$) setting.
-However, so far all approaches either lacked an existence theory \cite{BrayKhuri, BHMS, Frauendiener} or a monotonicity formula \cite{Moore, HuiskenWolf}, and half a century after Penrose's seminal paper \cite{Penrose}, the general Penrose conjecture still remains wide open.
-In this paper we propose a new method to generalize IMCF which is the first instance where there are both existence and monotonicity results.
+However, so far all approaches either lacked an existence theory \cite{BrayKhuri, BHMS, Frauendiener} or a monotonicity formula \cite{Moore, HuiskenWolf}, and more than half a century after Penrose's seminal paper \cite{Penrose}, the general Penrose conjecture still remains wide open.
+In this paper we propose a new method to generalize IMCF which is the first instance where there are both monotonicity and partial existence results, cf. Theorem \ref{T:PDE}.

 \begin{theorem} Consider a smooth initial data set $(M^3,g,k)$ with boundary $\partial M=\partial_+M\cup\partial_-M$.
 Let $(u,v)$ be a solution to spacetime IMCF with appropriate\footnote{See Section \ref{S:Penrose} for a precise statement and definitions.} boundary and regularity conditions.
 Then